Runamuk’s Mission:

 - Integrated pest management

-It is a deep love and affinity for nature that drives Runamuk’s farm-steward, Samantha Burns, to commit to conservation agriculture, as well as a sense of moral duty.
-Burns believes mankind must learn to coexist with nature─that we must learn to live sustainably upon the planet─to ensure the futures of generations to come.
-Determined to make a difference, Burns leads by example, employing methods of conservation agriculture in her farm operations.
+A deep love and affinity for nature drives me to commit to conservation agriculture at Runamuk, along with a sense of moral duty.
+I believe humanity must learn to coexist with nature—that we must live sustainably upon the planet—to ensure the futures of generations to come.
+Determined to make a difference, I lead by example, employing methods of conservation agriculture in our farm operations.

-A love affair with beekeeping led Burns to the realization that it is the smallest lifeforms on the planet which have the biggest effect on Earth’s ecosystems.
-Burns came to the conclusion that by promoting the well-being of these keystone species, she could provide a benefit to the entire farm habitat, which improves the local ecosystem, and the broader regional ecosystems in turn.
-Thus, efforts at the Runamuk Acres Conservation Farm are geared toward beneficial insects and soil microbial life.
+My love affair with beekeeping led me to a profound realization: it’s the smallest lifeforms on the planet that have the biggest effect on Earth’s ecosystems.
+I came to understand that by promoting the well-being of these keystone species, I could provide a benefit to the entire farm habitat, which improves the local ecosystem and the broader regional ecosystems in turn.
+That’s why our efforts at Runamuk Acres Conservation Farm are focused on soil microbial life and beneficial insects.

 Conservation Contract

-The other site is a grove of young Tamarack, also known as Hackmatach or Northern Larch, which provides habitat for turtle nesting, ideal overwintering habitat for myriad native insects, including solitary bees and wasps, and perfect habitat for the common nighthawk, whose populations have been in decline for 20 years now.
+The second site is a grove of young Tamarack (also known as Hackmatack or Northern Larch), which provides critical habitat for turtle nesting, ideal overwintering habitat for myriad native insects—including solitary bees and wasps—and perfect habitat for the common nighthawk, whose populations have been in decline for 20 years.

-To help others develop a love for nature, and to educate the public about how they, too, can make an impact on the world where they live, Burns encourages public use of the conservation lands for recreational purposes.
-Miles of ATV and walking paths run through the conservation lands, open to hiking, snowshoeing, cross-country skiing, biking, or accessing the ITS trails beyond.
+To help others develop a love for nature and to educate the public about how they too can make an impact where they live, I encourage public use of the conservation lands for recreational purposes.
+Miles of ATV and walking paths run through the conservation lands, open year-round for hiking, snowshoeing, cross-country skiing, biking, or accessing the ITS trails beyond.
 Visitors can enjoy birdwatching, view wildlife, and connect with nature in this private wildlife preserve.
-With a remote campsite available, a guest room for farmstays, and an on-site farmstand, the Runamuk Acres Conservation Farm welcomes visitors year-round.
+With a remote campsite available, a flock of super-friendly sheep, and an on-site farmstand, Runamuk Acres Conservation Farm welcomes visitors year round.

 Stop by the farmstand today to see what in season!
-Contact Runamuk Acres to book a farmstay or reserve our campsite!
-Follow @runamukacres on social media, or subscribe to our farm-blog to support our efforts in conservation agriculture!
+Contact Runamuk Acres to reserve our campsite!
+Follow @maine_homestead_life on Instagram, or subscribe to our farm-blog to support our efforts in conservation agriculture!